-The MPRE is required for admission to the bars of all but three U.S. jurisdictions (Maryland, Wisconsin, and Puerto Rico).
+The MPRE is required for admission to the bars of all but two U.S. jurisdictions (Wisconsin and Puerto Rico).
 (In addition, Connecticut and New Jersey accept successful completion of a law school course on professional responsibility in lieu of a passing score on the MPRE.)
-Because MPRE requirements vary from one jurisdiction to another, examinees are advised to check with the bar admission agency in the jurisdiction to which they seek admission before registering for the MPRE.
+Because MPRE requirements vary from one jurisdiction to another, candidates are advised to check with the bar admission agency in the jurisdiction to which they seek admission before registering for the MPRE.

 MPRE scores will be released to examinees in the File Cabinet of your NCBE Account approximately five weeks after the examination.

 Each jurisdiction determines its own passing score on the MPRE.
 Any questions about admission requirements pertaining to MPRE scores should be directed to the bar admission agency in the jurisdiction to which a candidate is applying.
 Contact information for jurisdictions can be found in the Jurisdiction Information section of our website.

 You will be asked during the registration process to indicate the jurisdiction to which you want your score reported.
 NCBE will report your MPRE score to the designated jurisdiction approximately five weeks after the examination.
 Candidates who have recently registered for or taken the MPRE can see the jurisdiction they selected by viewing the Summary of Request for Test Authorization in their NCBE Account File Cabinet.

 Candidates who would like to have their MPRE scores sent to additional jurisdictions must submit a request to NCBE for an MPRE Score Report.
 All MPRE score services requests must be submitted through the candidate’s NCBE Account.

 You can change your consent until 48 hours before the exam; consent cannot be changed at a later date.
 To change your consent, log in to your NCBE Account and select MPRE Registration.